ploe/dude/README.md

 ## Method Components

-Dude is currently in development so these features aren't implemented.
+**dude** is currently in development so these features aren't implemented.
 This is more of a written reference to guide the development.

 Prototypes of how I want to use these are here in [sample.yml](./sample.yaml)